 Tip #4: Get the Right People in the Interview

-There is nothing more frustrating than preparing your amendments, arguing your case to the examiner during an interview and reaching an agreement with the examiner about the amendments, only to have the examiner pull the rug from under you with another office action.
+There is nothing more frustrating than preparing your amendments, arguing your case to the patent examiner during an interview and reaching an agreement with the patent examiner about the amendments, only to have the examiner pull the rug from under you with another office action.
 Or, worse yet, to come out of an interview agreeing with the examiner, only to have your client overrule it.

 Such misunderstandings happen because the interview lacked the people critical to the decision-making process.